boolienautocrat/boolienautocrat/README.md

 - 👋 Hi, I’m @boolienautocrat
 - 👀 I’m interested in football, music and web dvelopment!
-- 🌱 I’m currently learning SASS
+- 🌱 I’m looking forward to learn more front-end technologies
 - 💞️ I’m looking to collaborate on intermediate frontend dev
 - 📫 mail me on: josetsaji2006@gmail.com